pkmoore/rrapper/README.md

 ## 2.0 Requirements

-* Linux-based Operating System using a ≥ 3.11.x kernel
+* 32-bit Linux-based Operating System using a ≥ 3.11.x kernel.
+(64-bit support is coming)

 ```
 $ uname --kernel-release